 It’s important that they have a wide number of networks, especially all the UK networks.
 There is no point if they can only unlock iPhones locked to a handful of obscure carriers.
 They have to be able to unlock every model of iPhone from every popular network.

-Price isn't everything.
-I get that.
-If one website is cheaper than another but takes twice as long, then that's not good.
+Price isn’t everything of course.
+If one website is cheaper than another, but takes twice as long, that’s not good.
 But we can’t spend too much.
-If the object of the unlock, is to move to a cheaper SIM only deal to save money.
-We can't be paying more than our savings to unlock the iPhone.
+If the object of the unlock, is to move to a cheaper SIM only deal to save money, we can’t pay more than our savings to unlock the iPhone.

 How fast was the iPhone unlock?

 Like I said before, there is no point in me recommending a website that takes 6-8 weeks to carry out an iPhone unlock.
 It’s important for you to realise that this is a process.
 And there can be delays.
 The unlocking company needs to get confirmation from Apple that the iPhone’s IMEI has been in their database.
 But it definitely shouldn’t take weeks and weeks.

 How to Unlock your iPhone

 Find the IMEI code.

 Remember, the IMEI number or code, is the unique number that tells Apple if your iPhone’s locked or not.
 There are 3 ways to find the IMEI code on an iPhone

 - Using the dialer, call *#06# (star-hash-zero-six-hash) and the IMEI code will show on your screen.

 - Connect your iPhone to iTunes on a computer.
 On the information page, click on the phone number.
 This tells you several pieces of information about the iPhone, one of which is the IMEI number.

 The IMEI should be 15 digits long.
 It’s important that you get the IMEI number correct. if you give the wrong number then someone else’s iPhone will get unlocked and you won’t be able to get a refund.